Answering Unanswerable Questions: Fermi Problems in Product Management Interviews

 These types of variables are unnecessary distractions and will just make your work more difficult.

-• Practice Makes Perfect — There are any number of Fermi problems on online forums and YouTube.
+Use your assertions to keep the problem simple.
+“For this example I am going to concentrate only on the building itself and nothing else.” - Practice Makes Perfect — There are any number of Fermi problems on online forums and YouTube.
 Review the questions and take a few minutes to work through to your answer.
 The more you train your brain to think in this manner the easier it will become during an interview.

 Example Problem: How Many Piano Tuners Are There in Chicago?